A German Immigrant Girl Shares Her Adventure

 If he had known how like balm his blessed words fell upon my weary heart, I have no doubt but that he would have felt repaid for his kindness.
 I thanked him as well as I could and assured him that if I ever had a dollar I could spare, it should be laid aside for him.

-I now returned to Mrs. G., who I knew intended to make some calls, on that day.
-She promised to see what she could do for me while gone, and I waited with much impatience for her return.
+I returned to Mrs. G., who I knew intended to make some calls that day.
+She promised to see what she could do for me while she was gone, and I waited with great impatience for her return.

 Previous to this day, I had never thought of going into the country.
 Still, I now began to entertain the idea, and it seemed reasonable to me, as it also did to Mrs. G., to whom I mentioned the plan, that I might be more successful there than in the city.